charleennewland/blog/kaizen_workshop_3.md

  - Reinforce Procedures: The initial solution proposed by the airline was to reinforce procedures with employees, a response deemed too generic and simplistic for the complex issue at hand.
  - Specific Process Improvements: The detailed analysis suggested the need for specific improvements to prevent reoccurrence, such as improving communication among staff, enhancing the boarding pass-checking process, and refining the passenger counting process.
  - Implement Process Maps: The study emphasizes the importance of using process maps to identify where breakdowns occurred and how to identify specific solutions.
- - The case highlights the necessity of detailed analysis and specific solutions beyond general procedural reinforcements to address systemic issues effectively and prevent future occurrences.'''
+ - The case highlights the necessity of detailed analysis and specific solutions beyond general procedural reinforcements to address systemic issues effectively and prevent future occurrences.
 ***

 - [1] [Root Cause Analysis Improving Performance for Bottom-Line Results](https://books.google.nl/books/about/Root_Cause_Analysis.html?id=Kyl3U9wUoO8C&redir_esc=y)<br